Moose-Tracks/Moose-Tracks/README.md

 | [Pigy](https://github.com/Moose-Tracks/Pigy/) |
 | [First HTML](https://github.com/Moose-Tracks/huntersHTML/)  |

-- 👋 Hi, I’m @Moose-Tracks
-- 👀 I’m interested in creating dynamic full-stack content, focusing highly on datastructures and datastorage solutions
-- 🌱 I’m currently learning Java Script and algorythms in Python
-- 💞️ I’m looking to collaborate on my public repository for a airplain wing simulator: Airply

 <!---
 Moose-Tracks/Moose-Tracks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

-Hello World[^1]

-[^1]: This is a footnote